Dates: 2007 to 2014

 Bond Capital Partners (“BCP”) provided £6m of development finance in 2007.
+The investment was provided by way of a subordinated secured debt facility with an equity participation.
 The funds were to be used by Sauflon to establish a manufacturing operation in Budapest, Hungary.
 The business performed ahead of expectation, and by 2013 had repaid all of the £6m debt facility that we had provided.
-Sauflon was sold in 2014 to The Cooper Companies.

 Sauflon is a leading manufacturer of contact lens and contact lens solutions.
 It was founded in 1985 and the founder remained as CEO until its sale in 2014.
 Prior to 2006, the business was focussed on “solutions”.
 Its sales strategy was to sell only to independent optical retailers.
 In 2001 management took the decision to develop its own contact lenses and, in particular, Silicon Hydrogel (“SiH”) lenses.
 In 2005 they launched their own hydrogel lenses.
 In 2006 BCP was approached to provide finance for a manufacturing plant in Hungary.